-Discover the highlights of Peru on a tailor made tour.
+Discover the highlights of Peru on a tailor-made tour.
 South America Travel Centre will customise this itinerary to suit your travel needs.
 Below is a sample of what you might enjoy.
-Contact us to create your own personalised private tour.
+Contact us to create your own personalised private tour of Peru.

 |Day 3-4||Sacred Valley||Sacred Valley; Pisac & Ollyantaytambo|

 |Day 13-14||Arequipa||Chivay markets, White City, Santa Catalina Convent, Plaza de Armas|

 Arrive in Lima, the capital of Peru, a city of plazas, churches and museums.